 Registries satisfy their WHOIS obligations using different services.
 The two common models are often characterized as "thin" and "thick" WHOIS registries.
-A thin registry only includes data sufficient to identify the sponsoring registrar, status of the registration, creation and expiration dates for each registration, name server data and last time the record is updated in its WHOIS data store.
+A thin registry only includes data sufficient to identify the sponsoring registrar, status of the registration, and creation and expiration dates for each registration in its WHOIS data store.
 Registrars maintain the complete set of registration data as required by RAA 3.3 for those domains they sponsor. .COM and .NET are examples of thin registries.
 Thick registries maintain the registrant's contact information and designated administrative and technical contact information, in addition to the sponsoring registrar and registration status information supplied by a thin registry. .INFO and .BIZ are examples of thick registries.